auxmeet/gsi-brightness-fix/README.md

-# infinix-brightness-fix
+# gsi-brightness-fix

-brightness fix for Infinix phones on pixel experience 12 or other
+## brightness fix for gsi

+How it works:
+When phone is started succesfully this module run command

 I tested this module on: